 In a 2018 article for Foreign Affairs, we detailed what set off the North American opioid crisis and what other nations can learn from mistakes the U.S. and Canada made.
 Here, we describe the opioid situation in other countries and then reflect on what U.S. and Canadian officials could learn from them.
 Key lessons include that flooding the health care system with prescription opioids isn’t necessary to manage the population’s pain, guaranteed health care access may help slow opioid epidemics, and the rules for how opioids are prescribed matter, among others.

-Stever Professor of Operations Research and Public Policy - Carnegie Mellon University
+H. Guyford Stever University Professor Of Operations Research And Public Policy - Heinz College, Carnegie Mellon University

 Unscrupulous U.S. pharma companies are exporting the opioid epidemic abroad